edgarpf/terraform-cert/README.md

 * If supported by your backend, Terraform will lock your state for all operations that could write state.
 This prevents others from acquiring the lock and potentially corrupting your state.
 * API and CLI access are managed with API tokens, which can be generated in the Terraform Cloud UI.
 * However, if you need even more detailed logging, you can set the TF_LOG environment variable to TRACE.
+* ```terraform init -upgrade``` command perform update all previously installed plugins and modules to the newest version that complies with the configuration’s version constraints.
+* To prevent a Terraform configuration from being executed if it contains a specific string, you can use Sentinel or Open Policy Agent (OPA) to enforce policy checks.
+* The terraform apply -refresh-only command is used to reconcile the state Terraform knows about (via its state file) with the real-world infrastructure.
+* Terraform is designed to work with almost any infrastructure that provides an API.
+Terraform is very frequently used to provision infrastructure atop VMware infrastructure, along with traditional, physical security or infrastructure service solutions.
+* If the state has drifted from the last time Terraform ran,```terraform plan -refresh-only``` or ```terraform apply -refresh-only``` allows drift to be detected.
+* If no explicit plan file is given on the command line, ```terraform apply``` will create a new plan automatically and prompt for approval to apply it.
+* The optional -out flag can be used to save the generated plan to a file for later execution with ```terraform apply```, which can be useful when running Terraform in automation.
+* Terraform Cloud agents are lightweight programs deployed within your target infrastructure environment.
+Their primary function is to receive Terraform plans from Terraform Cloud, execute those plans locally, and apply the desired infrastructure changes.
 *